tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 * Open-source LLMs should be trained with more data than GPT to have similar accuracy.
 * Classes:
     - Not all columns derive in classes.
-    - Quantized LLMs do not improve no-quantized ones.
+    - Quantized LLMs do not improve non-quantized ones.
     - Some LLMs use general names.
     - For some LLMs the distinction between entities and properties is not very clear.
 * Object properties:
     - Different levels of performance in the connection of classes through OPs.
 * Enrichment of the training data:
-    - Llama LLMs tends to create classes tha are not present in the CSV file, inferring them from the training dataset.
+    - Llama LLMs tend to create classes that are not present in the CSV file, inferring them from the training dataset.